pawelqbera/FlashrrApp/README.md

 - extract and re-factor the rest of the code
 - major bug-fixing

-## Currently working on Flashrr 0.5.0, Vanilla, Object Literal
+## Currently working on Flashrr 0.6.0, Vanilla, Revealing Module Pattern

-## Features to be added in 0.5.0
+## Features to be added in 0.6.0
+- Refactor to follow the Revealing Module Pattern

 ## Bugs